Navigation in Groovy

 Find Usages helps you quickly find all pieces of code referencing the symbol at the caret, no matter if the symbol is a class, method, field, parameter, or another statement.
 Just press Alt+F7 and get a list of references grouped by usage type, module, and file.

-For more details, refer to Search for usages in a project.
+For more information, refer to Search for usages.